gentritabazi/cm-recipe-cards/README.md

 # CM Recipe Cards

-This is little Recipe Card in Vue Js.
+This is little Recipe Card Component in Vue Js.

 **Figma Link:**